Tuufless/xivjp/_ultimates/fru/index.en.md

 ---

 # Futures Rewritten (Ultimate)

-I've been PF'ing FRU in Mana, and this goes over the Mana PF strat.

 Mana does the [new Lily Doll strat](https://jp.finalfantasyxiv.com/lodestone/character/34120564/blog/5500375/), which is basically Lily Doll's original strat, but has P4 and P5 replaced with